clesleycode/geospatial-data-analysis/geospatial.md

 py.sign_in('username', 'api_key')
 ```

 Plotly supports three types of maps - chloropeth, atlas maps, and satelite maps.
 Using data from the electoral college, we'll plot a map of the United States with a color scale.
-The dark the color, the greater number of votes.
+The darker the color, the greater number of votes.

 So first, we load in the electoral college data.